JessicaGarson/NYU-Intro-to-Python-Spring-2018/Thursday Febuary 15th/Lectures/advanced_conditionals_and_functions.md

 ```

 ## Local and Global Scope
 Variables assigned in a function are only local to that function.
 Variables assigned outside of all functions exist in the global scope.
+You can have variables named the same thing in different functions that are different variables.

 ```python
 import datetime